bcallaway11/contdid/README.md

 ## Conceptual Setup

-Below, we give several examples of how to estimate causal effect parameters using the `cont_did` package.
+Below, we give several examples of how to estimate causal effect parameters using the `contdid` package.

-At a high level, the interface is basically the same as for the `did` package and for other packages that rely on the `ptetools` backend, with only a few pieces of additional information being required.
+At a high level, the interface is basically the same as for the `did` package and for packages that rely on the `ptetools` backend, with only a few pieces of additional information being required.
 First, the name of the continuous treatment variable should be passed through the `dname` argument.

 The `cont_did` function expects the continuous treatment variable to